 What is Natural Heritage?

-Natural heritage features are the forests, streams, wetlands and regenerating fields (and their interconnections) that support key ecological processes within our watershed.
+Natural heritage is comprised of the ecosystems which sustain plants, fish and wildlife, this includes features such as forests, streams, wetlands and regenerating fields and the linkages that connect these features which all support key ecological processes within our watershed.

 Related Reports and Studies